 This looks more like a group of friends at a coffee shop than a business team hard at work.
 But that's exactly the point.

 6. Cover an Interesting Topic

-The presentation is full of solutions to common productivity problems—including problems like email overload and time management.
+It's full of solutions to common productivity problems such as problems like email overload and time management.
 Since these are popular obstacles that many people must overcome, most people will click through to find the answers.

 7. Icons Can Be Effective

 Incorporating icons into your slideshow design can add interest.
 In this presentation from Yuan Wang of Studio Ninja, colored icons are used to add interest and not overpower the design or the presentation.

 This slide is just one example of the effective use of icons throughout this top SlideShare presentation: